 How much does the parsing of data cost?

 It’s hard to even begin estimating the costs.
 The budget for your parsing project depends on the complexity of the desired data and source websites, and the amount of information you need.
-These requirements will determine whether you need a powerful expensive scraper or you can feel fine using one of the simple free ones.
+These requirements will determine whether you need a powerful and feature-rich scraper or you can feel fine using one of the simple free ones.

 Parsing libraries also can be free and paid — it depends on your needs which one to pick.
 And if you require a unique library build specifically for your project, it will be another significant addition to the costs.